johnseibert19/johnseibert19.github.io/_news/announcement_2.md

 related_posts: true
 ---

-I have completed my REU experience at UCR Riverside, giving my final presentation on "Transcriptomic Age Acceleration in Alzheimer's Disease: A Predictive Modeling
+I have completed my REU experience at UC Riverside, giving my final presentation on "Transcriptomic Age Acceleration in Alzheimer's Disease: A Predictive Modeling
 Approach Using Age-Responsive Genes from GTEx"!